mahmoudEwiis/angular-task/README.md

 - **Register & Login**: Using reactive forms, user inputs are validated and sent to a mock API.
 - **Token Storage**: The token is stored in `localStorage` for authenticated requests.
 - **AuthGuard**: Protects routes from unauthorized access.
+- **AdminGuard**: Ensures only admin users can access certain routes.
 - **AuthInterceptor**: Automatically attaches token to HTTP requests.

 ---